Humans Hallucinate Too: Language Models Identify and Correct Subjective Annotation Errors With Label-in-a-Haystack Prompts: Acknowledgments

 \section{Acknowledgments}

 This project was supported in part by funds from DARPA under contract HR001121C0168, NSF CIVIC, and USC-Capital One Center for Responsible AI Decision Making in Finance.
-The authors thank Efthymios Tsaprazlis and Sabyasachee Baruah for helpful comments.
+The authors thank Efthymios Tsaprazlis, Efthymios Georgiou, Kleanthis Avramidis and Sabyasachee Baruah for helpful comments.